AdobeDocs/experience-manager-cloud-service.en/help/operations/indexing.md

 1. Create a new folder with the updated index name within the ui.apps directory:
     * Example: `ui.apps/src/main/content/jcr_root/_oak_index/damAssetLucene-8-custom-1/`

-2. Inside the newly created folder, add a configuration file named `.content.xml` that contains the custom configuration.
-Below is an example showcasing a customization where nodes from the original out-of-the-box index are removed:
+2. Add a configuration file named `.content.xml` with the custom configurations inside the newly created folder.
+Below is an example of a customization:
-    * Example: `ui.apps/src/main/content/jcr_root/_oak_index/damAssetLucene-8-custom-1/.content.xml`

     Filename: `ui.apps/src/main/content/jcr_root/_oak_index/damAssetLucene-8-custom-1/.content.xml`